 Both Gigi and Robin qualified and practised as medical photographers.
 Both have been recognised by the peak industry bodies on three continents at the highest level with Fellowships, Medals, Awards and Prizes.

-To view examples of Robin's award winning medical photography click on the photograph of the Achondroplastic Dwarf below.
-To access resources on infra-red and ultraviolet photography click on the MSP site image.
-To see examples of Robin's Contour mapping of the human body click on the "Family of Man" below.
+To view examples of Robin's award winning medical photography click on the photograph of the Achondroplastic Dwarf (below left).
+To access resources on infra-red and ultraviolet photography click on the MSP site image (below centre).
+To see examples of Robin's three-dimensional contour mapping of the human body click on the "Family of Man" (below right).